The stars fell wrong.The stars fell wrong.

 "Scatter!"

 White-gold flame—sudden, blinding—tore through darkness.
 Torven threw himself sideways.
 Heat seared past his face, close enough to singe hair.
 Someone screamed.
-The smell hit: charred leather, scorched earth.
+The smell hit, charred leather and scorched earth.

 Torven pressed into snow, heart slamming against ribs.
-Around him, breathing, scattered wide.
-Varn's command echoed.
+Around him, the hunters had scattered wide, their breathing the only proof they were still alive.
+Varn's command echoed uselessly in the dark.

-The fire cut off.
-Darkness rushed back.
-His vision swam with afterimages dancing across black.
+The fire cut off and darkness rushed back, his vision swimming with afterimages dancing across black.

 Torven's breath stopped.
 The boy had edged forward.
 Disobeyed Varn's direct order, crept through darkness toward the clearing when he should've stayed back.
 Now crouched behind a fallen log, crossbow raised, rigid with prey-stillness.